-Services that are covered for you What you must pay when you get these services already received covered acupuncture services from an ASH participating provider in the same 12-month period for your musculoskeletal and related disorder, nausea, or pain. • Subsequent acupuncture office visits: Subsequent ASH participating provider office visits for acupuncture services that are determined to be medically necessary by an ASH Plans clinician, which may include a re-examination to assess the need to continue, extend, or change a treatment plan.
+Services that are covered for you What you must pay when you get these services to assess the need to continue, extend, or change a treatment plan.
 Laboratory tests and x-rays We cover medically necessary laboratory tests and X-rays when prescribed as part of covered chiropractic care described under "Office visits" in this "Covered services" section when an ASH participating provider provides the services or refers you to another licensed provider with which ASH contracts to provide covered services.
 No charge Chiropractic supports and appliances We provide a \$50 allowance per 12-month period toward the ASH Plans fee schedule price for chiropractic appliances listed in this paragraph when the item is prescribed and provided to you by an ASH participating provider as part of covered chiropractic care described under "Office visits" in this "Covered services" section.
 If the price of the item(s) in the ASH Plans fee schedule exceeds \$50 (the allowance), you will pay the amount in excess of \$50.
 Covered chiropractic appliances are limited to: elbow supports, back supports (thoracic), cervical collars, cervical pillows, heel lifts, hot or cold packs, lumbar braces and supports, lumbar cushions, orthotics, wrist supports, rib belts, home traction units (cervical or lumbar), ankle braces, knee braces, rib supports, and wrist braces.
 If the appliance you purchase costs more than \$50, you pay the difference.
-Second opinions \$15 per visit.
+Second opinions You may request a second opinion in regard to covered services by contacting another ASH participating provider.
+Your visit to another ASH participating provider for a second opinion generally will count toward any calendar year visit limit.
+An ASH participating provider may also request a second opinion in regard to covered services by referring you to another ASH participating provider in the same or similar specialty.
+When you are referred by a participating provider to another ASH participating \$15 per visit.